Lesson 4 of 4

 C. Which verbs are both, active and state?

-Some of these verbs are used in the progressive tense, but they have different meanings.
+Some of these verbs are used in the progressive tense but have different meanings.

 state: an opinion (What do you think about it?)